sarma1807/Oracle/Migration/using_ZDLRA/03_Ora11g_DBBackup_to_ZDLRA.md

 $ crontab -l | grep ZDLRA
 ```

-##### our incremental level 1 backups are running very fast : 5TB database backup job is running in less than 15 minutes
+##### our incremental level 1 backups are running very fast : for a 5TB database, backup job is running in less than 15 minutes.

 ---